veronicamuriga/veronicamuriga.github.io/academicprojects.md

 * Getting ground truth per-pixel semantic labelling from Flightgoggles
 * Testing neural networks (eg MaskRCNN) to generate semantic labels from the RGB image
 * Adding throttle nodes and reducing resolution of RGB input into Kimera to reduce the time it takes to get a reconstruction
-* Integrating Kimera into the broader RL system- involves generalizing topic names and modifying broadcasting rates to accoount for different input/output buffer
+* Integrating Kimera into the broader RL system- involves generalizing topic names and modifying broadcasting rates to account for different input/output buffers

 *******